business

 Why It Matters for Your Business

-C-corps are the standard structure for companies seeking outside investment, but double taxation makes them less tax-efficient for small businesses that distribute all profits.
+C-corps are the standard structure for companies seeking outside investment or planning to IPO, and the 21% flat corporate rate can be efficient for retained earnings — but double taxation makes them inefficient for small businesses that distribute most profits.

 Related Terms